 - Shoot in RAW format

-- Activate long exposure noise reduction, unless you’re shooting light trails or fireworks or you’re image stacking
+- If your camera allows it, activate long exposure noise reduction, unless you’re shooting light trails or fireworks or you’re image stacking

 - Switch off the image stabilization for tripod use